aya727ikawa/socialmedia/README.md

 # socialmedia

-Our platform would allow users to connect and interact with other travelers around the world by sharing photos of visited places and create traveling inspirations.
-We completed our project using HTML, CSS, Javascript, Java, SQL, Git, Github, and frameworks such as Bootstrap while following the Sprint and Agile Methodology.
-This project attests to our programming skills in software development.
+This platform would allow users to connect and interact with other travelers around the world by sharing photos of visited places and create traveling inspirations.
+I completed the project using HTML, CSS, Javascript, Java, SQL, Git, Github, and frameworks such as Bootstrap while following the Sprint and Agile Methodology.
+This project attests to my programming skills in software development.

 Homepage <br>
 The sign in form is different because we were trying it out.